jvdwrf/tiny-actor/README.md

 [![Crates.io](https://img.shields.io/crates/v/tiny-actor)](https://crates.io/crates/tiny-actor)
 [![Documentation](https://docs.rs/tiny-actor/badge.svg)](https://docs.rs/tiny-actor)

-Tiny-actor is a minimal actor framework for Rust.
-Because it tries to stay as minimal as possible, it can be used both in libraries, as well as in applications.
+Tiny-actor is a tiny tokio-based actor framework for Rust.

-The core priniciple of tiny-actor is merging inboxes with processes, it's impossible to create an inbox without a process.
-This allows for building simple pools and supervision-trees with reliable shutdown behaviour.
+Because tiny-actor tries to stay as minimal as possible, it can be used both in libraries, as well as in applications.
+The core idea of tiny-actor is merging `Inbox`es with `tokio::task`s: It's impossible to create an `Inbox` without a `tokio::task`.
+This principle allows for building simple pools and supervision-trees with reliable shutdown behaviour.

-I have been trying to figure out the most what the most ergonomic way is to write an actor-system in Rust.
-My last attempt, a fully-fledged actor framework is [zestors](https://crates.io/crates/zestors).
-I have extracted the core of zestors, and seperated it into this crate.
-In the future, zestors will be based on tiny-actor.
+I have been trying to figure out the most what the best way is to write an actor-system in Rust.
+My current attempt, a full actor framework ([zestors](https://crates.io/crates/zestors)) will be using tiny-actor in the future.

 # Concepts